Data-Driven Grasp Synthesis - A Survey: Discussion and Conclusion

 \subsection{Final Notes}

 In this survey, we reviewed work on data-driven grasp synthesis and propose a categorization of the published work.
-We focus on the type and level of prior knowledge used in the proposed approaches.
-We looked at what assumptions are commonly made about the objects being manipulated as well as about the complexity of scenes in which grasping is demonstrated and evaluated.
+We focus on the type and level of prior knowledge used in the proposed approaches and on the assumptions that are commonly made about the objects being manipulated.
 We identified recent trends in the field and provided a discussion about the remaining challenges.

 An important issue is the current lack of general benchmarks and performance metrics suitable for comparing the different approaches.
 Although various object-grasp databases are already available e.g. the Columbia Grasp database~\citep{Goldfeder:2009}, the VisGraB data set~\citep{VisGraB} or the playpen data set~\citep{Playpen} they are not commonly used for comparison.
 We acknowledge that one of the reasons is that grasping in itself is highly dependent on the employed sensing and manipulation hardware.
 There have also been robotic challenges organized such as the DARPA Arm project~\citep{ARM} or RoboCup@Home~\citep{RoboCup} and a framework for benchmarking has been proposed by~\citet{Benchmarking}.
-However, none of these successfully integrate all the subproblems relevant for grasping.
+However, none of these successfully integrate all the subproblems relevant for benchmarking different grasping approaches.

 Given that data-driven grasp synthesis is an active field of research and lots of work has been reported in the area, we set up a web page that contains all the references in this survey at \url{www.robotic-grasping.com}.
 They are structured according to the proposed classification and tagged with the mentioned aspect.
 The web page will be constantly updated with the most recent approaches.